Ana Tijoux: Solo career

 In November 2006, Tijoux released her first single "Ya no fue" and debuted as a solo artist.
 Due to problems with "La Oreja" record label, her first album which was produced by Erasmo de la Parra and Camilo Salinas was never released.
 In January 2007, Tijoux collaborated again with Julieta Venegas on her song "Eres para mi" from her album Limón y sal.
 The two artists achieved major success in Latin America.

 In September 2007, Tijoux released her first solo album under the independent label Oveja Negra, founded by the Sociedad Chilena del Derecho.
 The album was titled Kaos, and its first single, "Despabilate", was well accepted by the Chilean public and nominated at the Latino MTV Video Music Awards under the categories Best New Artist and Best Urban Artist.
-She was also nominated for Song of the Year with Julieta Venegas on their collaboration "Eres Para Mi".
+She was also nominated for Song of the Year with Julieta Venegas for their collaboration "Eres Para Mi".

 On 29 June 2009, Tijoux performed at the Mexican music festival Vive Latino and continued touring across Mexico soon thereafter.

 In March 2010, Tijoux released her second solo album, 1977, titled after the year she was born.
 The album was very much a return to her rap roots, paying homage to the "golden age of hip-hop".
 The album was largely autobiographical, exploring themes from her own life that included the death of a close friend, experiencing creative crises, friendships, and bad luck, among others.
 The album marked a significant distancing from the pop music and pop collaborations Tijoux had been doing in collaboration with other artists.
 She rapped on this album in both Spanish and French as a raw and direct, as well as mature, MC.
 The album was produced by Hordatoj, Foex, and Tee of the Potoco Discos label with Habitacion del Panico.
 The album and single 1977 were immediate hits in the underground rap circles of Chile.
-The record was amongst the top 10 in 2009 for the blog WorldHipHopMarket.com and it was picked up by the United States-based Latino Alternative label Nacional Records, who released it the next year.
+The record was amongst the top 10 in 2009 for the blog WorldHipHopMarket.com and it was picked up by the United States–based Latino Alternative label Nacional Records, who released it the next year.
 Tijoux was invited to perform at the South by Southwest (SXSW) Music Festival in Austin, Texas.
 She soon began her first North American tour.
 On 24 May 2010 Thom Yorke, the lead singer of Radiohead, advised his listeners to listen to 1977, on a list he created of his favorite bands and songs.
 The list also featured popular artists such as The John Coltrane Quartet Plays and Björk.
 Yorke introduced the song as one of his favorite ones of the summer.
 In 2011, the song was featured on the EA Sports video game FIFA 11.
 It also appears in Breaking Bad (season 4, episode 5).